When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting

-Classical methods for \htsf~\cite{hyndman2018forecasting,hyndman2011optimal} typically use a bottom-up or a top-down approach where all time-series for a single level of hierarchy (usually top-most or bottom-most) are modeled independently and the values of time-series of other levels are derived using the aggregation function governing the hierarchy.
-This is because they silently assume that the datasets strictly satisfy the hierarchical constraints.
-They typically model for datasets generated \cite{taieb2017coherent} by first collecting data for time-series of the leaf level nodes of hierarchy and deriving time-series for higher levels of hierarchy.
-For example, the well-studied \wiki dataset \cite{taieb2017coherent} contains visit counts for 150 groups of articles and these values are further aggregated by topic similarity to form a 4-level hierarchy.
-We call such data as \textit{strongly consistent}.
-In contrast, many real-world datasets are \textit{weakly consistent} and do not follow the strict constraints of the hierarchy.
-Such data have an underlying data generation process that may follow a hierarchical set of constraints but may contain some deviations.
+Previous hierarchical forecasting methods assume that the dataset is \textit{strongly consistent}: the time-series values of datasets strictly satisfy the underlying hierarchical constraints.
+Therefore, these models usually impose the generated forecasts to be strongly consistent as well i.e., forecasts strictly satisfy the hierarchical relations of the dataset.
+For example, classical \textit{two-step methods}~\citep{hyndman2018forecasting} use a bottom-up or top-down approach where all time-series at a single level of the hierarchy are modeled independently and the values of other levels are derived using the aggregation function governing the hierarchy.
+In contrast, many real-world applications have \textit{weakly consistent} datasets, i.e., the data do not follow the strict constraints of the hierarchy.
+Such datasets have an underlying data generation process that follows a hierarchical set of constraints but may contain some deviations.